 - Knowledge of surveying ethics and technical standards and organizations such as MSPS, ALTA, NGS, ACSM, BLMS, and ASCE.

-- 2-year Associates or 4-year B.S. degree in Surveying/Surveying Technology preferred.
+- 2-year Associates or 4-year B.S. degree in Surveying/Surveying Technology or the equivalent work experience preferred.

 Physical Activities and Requirements:

 - Ability to stand for long periods of time.